3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Main results and applications

-NLTE codes that handle photospheric RT in expanding envelopes (with a steady-state system with a high outflow velocity) include TARDIS \citep{Kerzendorf2014} and SUMO \citep{Jerkstrand2011,Pognan2023}.
-Both are 1D spectrum synthesis codes employing the Monte Carlo RT approach and allowing for fluorescent emission.
-TARDIS is based on the photospheric RT in the Schuster--Schwarzschild formalism, whereas SUMO carries out full-domain simulations, and NLTE RT is handled in a more comprehensive approach in the latter.
+There are several RT codes that handle photospheric RT in expanding envelopes (with a steady-state system with a high outflow velocity).
+These include widely-used TARDIS \citep{Kerzendorf2014} and SUMO \citep{Jerkstrand2011,Pognan2023}, but also other custom numerical codes exist \citep{Tarumi2023, Sneppen2024}.
+TARDIS and SUMO are 1D spectrum synthesis codes employing the Monte Carlo RT approach and allowing for fluorescent emission.
+TARDIS is based on the photospheric RT in the Schuster--Schwarzschild formalism, whereas SUMO carries out full-domain simulations, and NLTE RT is handled in significantly more comprehensive approach in the latter.
 The expansion is assumed to be homologous\footnote{Homologous expansion represents a constant shape of mathematical objects irrespective of time, albeit the size of the shape might scale with, e.g., time.
 This property is commonly used in astronomy, e.g. in the simulations of supernova explosions \citep{Noebauer2019}, cosmological expansion (cf Ed.
-Wright 1997, UCLA), and dynamical ejecta during during mergers \citep{Rosswog2014,Wu2022}.} ($v = r/t$) and the underlying t$/\rho$ (density) structure follows from the velocity profile and solution of the 1st law of thermodynamics.
+Wright 1997, UCLA, \url{https://www.astro.ucla.edu/~wright/cosmoall.htm}), and dynamical ejecta during during mergers \citep{Rosswog2014,Wu2022}.} ($v = r/t$) and the underlying t$/\rho$ (density) structure follows from the velocity profile and solution of the 1st law of thermodynamics.
 Profiles like $\rho \sim v^{-4}$ or $\sim v^{-3}$ can be used, however, codes can handle other $\rho - v$ profiles.
 With various heating and cooling processes are included, such as heat exchange due to atomic line transitions, radioactive heating, and adiabatic cooling, with an assumed electron fraction $Y_e$.
 Radiation-hydrodynamic simulations predict diversity of velocity profiles, but overall the effects of dynamics are very small \citep{Wu2022}.
-Similar to SNe RT modelling, the concept of Sobolev expansion opacity\footnote{The total opacity accounting for the effect of the Doppler-shifted of the individual photon frequencies at a give time during the expansion.} is usually adopted in the calculations \citep{Sobolev1957,Karp1977}.
-However, simplified 1D LTE spectrum synthesis calculations using the stellar atmosphere codes like \texttt{MOOG} \citep{Watson2019} have also found applications in the context of kilonovae light-curve fitting and diagnostics.
+Similar to SNe RT modelling, the concept of Sobolev expansion opacity\footnote{The total opacity accounting for the effect of the Doppler-shifted of the individual photon frequencies at a give time during the expansion.}(Sect. \ref{sec:Escape}) is usually adopted in the calculations \citep{Sobolev1957,Karp1977}.
+However, simplified 1D LTE spectrum synthesis calculations using the stellar atmosphere codes like \texttt{MOOG} \citep{Watson2019} have also found applications in the context of kilonovae spectral analysis and diagnostics.
 In the later paper, specifically the emission was represented by a stellar model atmosphere from Kurucz database with $T_{\rm eff} = 5\,500$ K, the surface gravity $\log g = 0$.